Project Appleseed: History

 Fred's goal was to accomplish the same with civic-minded Riflemen in America.
-Project Appleseed itself began in April 2006 in Ramseur, North Carolina.
+Project Appleseed itself began in April 2005 in Ramseur, North Carolina.
 These long-running ads ceased in 2017, upon Jack Dailey retiring and selling his business.
 After Mr. Dailey retired from active leadership in the program in 2015, a board of directors, termed the "Appleseed Oversight Committee" (AOC), assumed responsibility for the program.
 The current Chairman of the AOC is Tom Kehoe of Palm Bay, FL.
-The day-to-day operations of the program are managed by a National Coordinator, currently Rusty Bonkoski of Madison, AL.
+In 2025, the AOC was renamed The Appleseed Board of Directors.
+The day-to-day operations of the program are managed by a National Coordinator, currently Jeff Yeager of Cleveland, TN.

 In 2006, Appleseed instructors began a national tour to attract instructors who could maintain and develop local programs.
-As of 2018, more than 120,000 individuals from all 50 states had attended an Appleseed.
-An independent, sister program called Mapleseed has been developed in Canada.
-As of 2022, over 900 volunteers serve at Appleseed clinics across the country.
-These volunteers are both marksmanship instructor and storyteller, sharing history of the opening day of the American Revolutionary War during breaks and over lunch, during two-day Appleseed events.
+As of 2024, more than 250,000 individuals from all 50 states had attended an Appleseed.
+An independent sister program called Mapleseed has been developed in Canada.
+As of 2024, over 900 volunteers serve at Appleseed clinics across the country.
+These volunteers are both marksmanship instructors and storytellers, sharing history of the opening day of the American Revolutionary War.
+Project Appleseed celebrated its 20th Anniversary in 2025, having served more than 150,000 shooters in its programs.